 where $\Omega_{i}$ is the atomic volume of the $i$th atom according to the Voronoi tessellation.
-The vibrational mean-squared displacement ($MSD_{\text{vib},i}$) of the $i$th atom was calculated using $\left[ x_{i}(t_0)-x_{i}(t_0+\Delta t) \right]^2$, where $x_{i}(t_0)$ is the equilibrium position of the $i$th atom and $x_{i}(t_0 + \Delta t)$ is its position after 5000 MD steps (timestep is 1 fs) under the microcanonical ensemble at 3\text00 K. The overall MSD of the polycrystalline system is flat with time and contains the vibrational but not the diffusional contribution, see Figure S1.
+The vibrational mean-squared displacement ($MSD_{\text{vib},i}$) of the $i$th atom was calculated using $\left[ x_{i}(t_0)-x_{i}(t_0+\Delta t) \right]^2$, where $x_{i}(t_0)$ is the equilibrium position of the $i$th atom and $x_{i}(t_0 + \Delta t)$ is its position after 5000 MD steps (timestep is 1 fs).
+The system was initialized by assigning velocities corresponding to an initial temperature of 600 K and then simulated under the microcanonical (NVE) ensemble.
+Due to the equipartition of the potential energy and kinetic energy, the energy fluctuates around half of the initially assigned temperature value and effectively maintains the temperature near 300 K during the simulation.
+The overall MSD of the polycrystalline system is flat with time and contains the vibrational but not the diffusional contribution, see Figure S1 (Supplementary Material).
 The averaged vibrational mean-squared displacement $\left<MSD_{\text{vib},i}\right>$ was calculated by averaging over 100 independent MD runs with different initial velocity distributions.